BodenmillerGroup/cytomapper/README.md

-# IMCmapper
+# SingleCellMapper

-Package for visualization of IMC images and data in R
+R/Bioconductor package for visualization of single-cell data on multiplexed images